tunimba/HC-PrivacyPolicy/README.md

-Last updated: 08.06.2025
+Last updated: 04.07.2025

-# 1. Introduction
+1. Introduction
 HairMe (“HairMe”, “we”, “our”) is a mobile application that uses AI-powered technology to apply hairstyle and hair color transformations to user-uploaded photos.
-This Privacy Policy explains what personal data we collect, how we use it, how we protect it, and what rights you have.
+This Privacy Policy explains what information we process, how we use it, and how we protect your privacy.
 By using HairMe, you agree to the practices described in this policy.

-# 2. Data We May Collect
-User-provided content – Photos you upload or take within the app for hairstyle/color processing.

-Purchase and credit data – In-app purchase details via Apple, including transaction IDs, product type, pricing, and your current credit balance.

-Usage and diagnostics – Events such as button taps, page views, crash reports, performance logs, device locale, and time zone.

-# 3. How We Process Your Photos
-On-device pre-processing – Basic edits like resizing or format conversion may be done locally.

-Encrypted upload – Photos are transmitted to our servers over secure TLS connections.

-Cloud AI processing – Our servers apply hairstyle and color effects via automated AI models.
-Human review is only used if you explicitly request help.

-Temporary storage – All uploaded and generated images are encrypted and automatically deleted after processing is complete.

-Delivery – Final images are returned to your device for saving or sharing, after which they are permanently deleted from servers and backups.

-# 4. Third-Party Services
-We may use the following services:

-Apple In-App Purchases (for transactions and licensing)

-Cloud AI Providers (for GPU-powered processing of hairstyle and color transformations)

-Firebase Crashlytics (for error tracking, optional)

-These third parties are obligated to use your data only for providing their services securely and confidentially.

-# 5. How We Use Your Information
-We use your data to:

-Operate and improve HairMe

-Process your hairstyle and color transformations

-Fulfill purchases and manage credits

-Prevent fraud and misuse

-Fix bugs and improve performance

-Provide support

-Optionally send you feature updates or promotional messages (only with your consent)

-# 6. Data Retention
-Photos & AI outputs – Deleted automatically after processing.

-Purchases & credit usage – Retained for transaction and accounting purposes.

-Crash & usage logs – Stored for diagnosing technical issues.

-Support messages – Kept for follow-up purposes only.

-# 7. Security Measures
-We take privacy seriously.
-No employee can view your photos unless you contact support and explicitly request assistance.

-# 8. Children’s Privacy
-HairMe is not designed for children under 4 (or the minimum digital consent age in your region).
-We do not knowingly collect personal data from children.
-If we inadvertently collect such data, contact us to have it removed.

-# 9. International Transfers
-Your data may be processed on servers outside your country.
-We use legally approved safeguards such as Standard Contractual Clauses to ensure your data remains protected during international transfers.

-# 10. Changes to This Policy
-We may occasionally revise this policy to reflect updates in our technology, legal obligations, or services.
-Please check the “Last updated” date to stay informed.

-# 11. Contact Us
-If you have any questions or concerns about your privacy, contact us at:
-E-mail: app.hairme@gmail.com

-Thank you for using HairMe.
-We are committed to protecting your privacy while helping you discover your best hairstyle.
+2. What Data We Use
+We do not collect or store any personal data.
+The following types of information are processed temporarily and only for the purpose of providing the core functionality of the app:

+Photos: You may upload or capture photos solely to visualize different hairstyles and hair colors.
+🔒 Face data is never stored — we do not retain or collect any facial information.
+The photos are only used to apply hairstyle/color changes and are deleted automatically after processing.

+3. How We Process Your Photos

+AI processing: Hairstyles and colors are applied by automated models.
+No human reviews your photo unless you specifically request help from support.

+No storage: Uploaded photos and results are automatically deleted after processing.
+We do not retain any image, face data, or metadata.

+Final delivery: The transformed image is returned to your device for you to save or share as you wish.
+After delivery, it is no longer accessible to us in any form.

+4. Third-Party Services
+We may integrate with the following services, which operate under strict confidentiality terms:

+Apple In-App Purchases (for handling transactions)

+Cloud AI Providers (for applying hairstyle and color transformations)

+These services only process data to the extent necessary to provide their functions.

+5. How We Use Your Information
+We use the temporary processing data only to:

+Apply hairstyle and color transformations

+Process in-app purchases and credits

+Improve app performance and stability
+We do not use your data for tracking, profiling, or advertising purposes.

+6. Data Retention
+Photos & face data: Never stored.
+Automatically deleted after transformation.

+Purchase info: Retained by Apple under its own policies.

+We do not store any biometric, facial, or personally identifiable information.

+7. Security Measures
+No employee has access to your photos unless you contact us and explicitly request support.

+Face data is never saved.

+8. Children’s Privacy
+HairMe is not designed for users under age 4.
+We do not knowingly collect any data from children.
+If you believe data was shared with us in error, please contact us for prompt deletion.

+9. International Transfers
+If your photo is processed using cloud AI, it may temporarily pass through international servers with robust data protection measures in place.

+10. Changes to This Policy
+We may revise this policy from time to time.
+Please refer to the "Last updated" date to check for changes.

+11. Contact Us
+For any questions or privacy concerns, feel free to reach us at:
+📧 app.hairme@gmail.com